MADE

 Can I submit if I'm a first-time director or writer? +

-What does "co-produced" actually mean? +
+What does winning Gold actually mean for my script? +

 What if the budget pool is lower than expected - can my film still get made? +

 Yes, and this is by design.
-We work with you to stretch the budget through in-kind contributions — post house relationships, equipment favors, actor relationships.
-A $35K prize pool is a floor, not a ceiling.
+We work with you to stretch the budget through in-kind contributions - post house relationships, equipment favors, actor relationships.
+A smaller prize pool is a floor, not a ceiling.
 The strength of a contained script often makes the difference.

 Will I receive feedback on my submission? +